mathkimchi/singularity/DEVLOG.md

 I'm going to commit just so people can see what I'm talking about.

 I think the fix might be with blending mode?

+...

+7:42PM

+For each of color vs alpha, I can set their blend component to OVER or REPLACE.

+It was previously both set to replace.

+With Color: OVER and Alpha: REPLACE,
+I *do* get two rectangles and it shows a cyan background (I think the background was supposed to be half-transparent cyan but it didn't show up before bc bug), but when you drag, it actually becomes white (I think the transparent cyan keeps stacking until all channels are maxed).

+I'm pretty sure the correct setting is going to be setting both to OVER, but I'll try the other remaining option first for dramatic purposes:
+Color: REPLACE and Alpha: OVER.
+It just fully ignores transparency.
+Just one rectangle, black background.
+That's anti-climactic, I'm glad I saved the more hopeful one for last.

+Now with both OVER:

+This, is why I'm the goat, this is why we science our computers!

+I make it sound like something really cool, but it just works.
+I mean, its cool that it does but it's lowkey embarrassing how excited I got.

+The two rectangles show and the background is actually just cyan, not a half-transparent one.
+I think the background was always set to an opaque cyan.
+I'm gonna commit now and see where I define the default background.